piermafrost/GEOCLIM5_sulf/README.md

 * Stopping (and restarting) times.
 Note: The "first" starting time is given by config/cond_p20.dat, and should normally be 0.
 * The different model timesteps and printing timesteps.
 * The job log file.
 * The name of GEOCLIM main configuration file (normally, config/IO_CONDITIONS.
-In case extra configuration customizations are needed.
+In case extra configuration customization is needed.
 Usually, keeping the default one is sufficient).

 The script is designed for parallel runs.
 It edits the configuration files and ensures there is no conflict.
-Once you have submitted one run (serie of run), you can safely edit the file 'submit_chain.sh' and submit a second run (serie of runs).
+Once you have submitted one run (series of run), you can safely edit the file 'submit_chain.sh' and submit a second run (series of runs).
 The script will tell you if a run is waiting to access the configuration files.
 If you need to do configuration modifications not available in 'submit_chain.sh', the safest way is to create a new config file
 "IO_CONDITIONS" and to tell 'submit_chain.sh' to use it (note: the name of the other config files, like cond_p20.dat, are stated